krlabs/LinkedIn-Web-Scraper/README.md

 $ python3 scraperlnkdin.py
 ```

-Script absolute automatic and no need nothing actions from you.
+Script automatic and no need nothing actions from you.